swmannepalli/Fabric-DW/Task1-Fabric-Workspace-and-Warehouse-Creation.md

    ## IMPORTANT: If your trial capacity expired, create a Fabric capacity in Azure Portal.
 F2 SKU is sufficient for this lab.

->If name 'FabricSparkWS' is already taken, add some suffix to the end of the name for eg. 'FabricWarehouseWSTest'.
+>If name 'FabricWarehouseWS' is already taken, add some suffix to the end of the name for eg. 'FabricWarehouseWSTest'.

 >Workspace name should not have any spaces.